ACT DR6 Insights on the Inflationary Attractor models and Reheating: Introduction

 This work is motivated by the synergy between recent ACT DR6 measurements and theoretical developments in inflationary reheating.
-Our main objectives are as follows: \begin{itemize} \item To analyze the viability of $\alpha$-attractor models—both $E$- and $T$-type—in light of updated constraints on $n_s$ and $r$ from the combination of Planck18, ACT, DESI, and BICEP/$Keck$ data. \item To explore the implications of various reheating scenarios, parametrized by different equations of state and inflaton decay channels, on the inflationary parameter space. \item To incorporate indirect constraints on the reheating temperature arising from the overproduction of primordial gravitational waves (PGWs), particularly through bounds on the effective number of relativistic species, \(\Delta N_{\rm eff}\). \item To derive bounds on inflaton couplings to bosonic and fermionic particles, which determine the efficiency of reheating and shape the subsequent thermal history of the Universe. \end{itemize}
+Our main objectives are as follows: \begin{itemize} \item To analyze the viability of $\alpha$-attractor models—both $E$- and $T$ type in light of updated constraints on $n_s$ and $r$ from the combination of Planck18, ACT, DESI, and BICEP/$Keck$ 2018 data.

+\item To explore the implications of various reheating scenarios, parametrized by different EoS and inflaton decay channels, on the inflationary parameter space.

+\item To incorporate indirect constraints on the reheating temperature arising from the overproduction of PGWs, particularly through bounds on the effective number of relativistic species, $\Delta N_{\rm eff}$, along with additional restrictions from self-resonance.

+\item To derive bounds on inflaton couplings to Standard Model particles through bosonic and fermionic channels, which determine the efficiency of reheating and shape the subsequent thermal history of the Universe.
+In doing so, we account for the fact that in certain cases the upper limits on the couplings are set by Coleman-Weinberg one-loop radiative corrections, beyond which the analysis based on the tree-level potential is no longer valid.
+On the other hand, the lower limits are constrained by consistency with the BBN bound, PGW overproduction, and restrictions from self-resonance. \end{itemize}

 The structure of the paper is as follows.
 In Sec.~\ref{sec:inflation_overview}, we provide an overview of the inflationary framework, focusing on the $\alpha$-attractor models.
 Section~\ref{sec:reheating} presents a detailed analysis of the reheating phase, including inflaton decay via fermionic and bosonic channels.
-In Sec.~\ref{sec:delta_neff}, we investigate constraints on the reheating temperature and inflaton equation of state arising from the overproduction of PGWs.
-Section~\ref{sec:result} presents our main results, including constraints on the inflaton potential parameters and associated reheating quantities, \(T_{\rm RH}\) and \(w_\phi\), based on ACT DR6 data.
+In Sec.~\ref{sec:delta_neff}, we investigate constraints on the reheating temperature and the inflaton EoS arising from the overproduction of PGWs.
+We then turn to theoretical bounds: Sec.~\ref{sec:loop_correction} discusses one-loop radiative corrections to the inflationary potential, while Sec.~\ref{sec:self_resonance} explores the regime where self-resonance dominates and the perturbative reheating framework is no longer valid.
+Section~\ref{sec:result} presents our complete results, including constraints on the inflaton potential parameters and the associated reheating quantities, $T_{\rm RH}$ and $w_\phi$, based on ACT DR6 data, incorporating limits from PGWs and non-perturbative effects, as well as identifying the ranges of inflaton--SM coupling parameters consistent with these constraints.
 Finally, Sec.~\ref{sec:conclusion} summarizes our findings and outlines directions for future research.